Posted by Alison Arthur on 11 Nov 2019

 Phase 3: Effective March 16, 2018

-Phase 3 accelerates the availability of funds to the receiver.
+Phase 3 accelerated the availability of funds to the receiver.
 Phases 1 and 2 required that funds be available at the end of the day when the file was submitted.
-With the introduction of Phase 3, those funds must be available to the receiver by 5:00 pm (local time) on the day that the file was submitted.
+Phase 3 required that funds be available to the receiver by 5:00 pm (local time) on the day that the file was submitted.

-Same Day ACH is just one part of a larger movement toward faster, more efficient payments.
-The introduction of Same Day ACH can mean the following for billing and payments:
+The Bottom Line: Same Day ACH is just one part of a broader movement toward faster, more efficient transactions.
+Read our take on faster payments here.